-\paragraph{Skills} The skills and knowledge listed in the job postings reflect the range of responsibilities for these roles.
-When it comes to skills required, there is a heavy emphasis on advanced analytical skills and ability to use languages such as R, Python and SQL for basic data mining.
-The ability to learn independently in a new domain and getting up to speed with a complex code base is also listed as one of the key skills.
-Few of the postings list project management and organizational skills;however, this is not emphasized in all of the postings.
-When it comes to knowledge required, the focus shifts from the technical domain to understanding of fields such as sociology, critical data studies, regulations and relevant areas.
-Many of the postings highlight that potential candidates need to be familiar with concepts such as AI/ML auditing, algorithmic impact assessments, assessment of fairness in predictive models, explainability, robustness and human-AI interaction.
-The technical knowledge such as understanding transfer-based language models and logistic regression model development is also highlighted in the posting; however, it is not as emphasized.
+\paragraph{Skills} The job postings put a heavy emphasis on advanced analytical skills and the ability to use programming languages such as R, Python and SQL for basic data mining.
+The ability to learn independently in a new domain and master complex code base is also listed as one of the key skills.
+A few of the postings list project management and organizational skills; however, this is not common.
+When it comes to the knowledge required, the focus shifts from the technical domain to an understanding of fields such as sociology, critical data studies, and AI regulations.
+Many postings highlight that potential candidates need to be familiar with concepts such as \ac{AI}/ML auditing, algorithmic impact assessments, assessment of fairness in predictive models, explainability, robustness, and human-\ac{AI} interaction.
+Technical knowledge, such as understanding transfer-based language models and logistic regression model development, is also highlighted in the posting.
+Lastly, the job postings outline the need for strong interpersonal, verbal, and written communication skills.
+However, experience publishing and presenting at academic venues is not mentioned. \paragraph{Qualifications} The majority of the job postings require a bachelor's degree in quantitative fields such as data science and computer science and prefer higher degrees (master's or Ph.D.).
+Companies are looking for candidates who have experience in data science, software engineering, and worked with large language models.
+Moreover, they are looking for experience in putting responsible \ac{AI} principles into practice, evaluating the ethics of algorithms, and having basic familiarity with law and policy research.
+The ability and experience to translate \ac{AI} ethic principles into practice are heavily emphasized throughout these job postings.

-\paragraph{Interpersonal Qualities} Similar to the previous two occupations, the job postings outline the need for strong interpersonal, verbal and written communication skills.
-The job postings do not highlight a need for publishing and presenting at academic venues.
-However, the emphasis is on the ability to working with people from different backgrounds.
-The job postings do not have a long list of values or attitudes that they are looking for when it comes to this occupation.
-Few postings have mentioned being a self-starter, working collaboratively to resolve conflict and caring deeply about the data we use to train ML models as key attitudes.
-Being flexible, innovative, curious, adaptive and passionate about tackling real word challenges are also some of the sought after values.
-However, there is not a major focus on any of these values.
+\paragraph{Interpersonal Qualities} The job postings emphasize the ability to work with people from different backgrounds.
+However, these job postings do not include a comprehensive list of values.
+A few postings mention being a self-starter, working collaboratively to resolve conflict, and caring deeply about the data used to train ML models as key attitudes.
+Being flexible, innovative, curious, adaptive, and passionate about tackling real word challenges are also some of the sought-after values.